 Income tax returns from the prior-prior year

 W-2 forms and other records of money earned

 Records and documentation of other untaxed income received such as welfare benefits, Social Security income, veteran's benefits, AFDC, or military or clergy allowances

 Records of stocks, bonds, mutual funds, and other investments

 Business or farm records (if applicable)

-Most of the above-mentioned steps can be completed before January 1st, which is the earliest your child can submit the FAFSA for that upcoming year (until 2016, when students will be able to file the FAFSA starting in October).
+Most of the above-mentioned steps can be completed before October 1st, which is the earliest your child can submit the FAFSA for the following academic year.
 By being prepared, you can help ensure that your child's FAFSA will be filed in a timely manner so he can get as much aid as possible for your family's financial situation.